sveiae/website/_posts/2021-01-31-top-3-tests-january.md

 # Highest voted tests for January
 This list was compiled from answers to our monthly questionnaire on what security leaders throughout the world vote on being the most important in order to test an organization's security defenses.

+**If you want to get on the list just register below.**

 A big thanks to everyone one that contributed!

 ## 1. Check outbound ports to the Internet
 **CIS 9:** Limitation and Control of Network Ports, Protocols and Services